zbraiterman/salesforce-programmable-wallets/README.md

 ## Submitting changes to GitHub

-1. Create a feature / change branch - you will need to fork the project
+1. Create a feature / change branch - you will need to fork the project.
-1. Pull changes from Salesforce `sf project retrieve start`
+1. Pull changes from Salesforce `sf project retrieve start`.
-1. Push changes to GitHub
+1. Push changes to GitHub.
-1. Create a pull request
+1. Create a pull request.

 ## Copyright and License